opensourcedesign/opensourcedesign.github.io/_events/fosdem-cfp-2025.md

 ## Open Source Design @ FOSDEM

 Open Source Design has been part of FOSDEM for close to a decade now, giving designers who work with free, libre and open source software a platform to share their ideas.
-Much like the previous years, Open Source Design will have a devroom at FOSDEM 2025 for the afternoon of Saturday the 1st of February, and this year it will on the second half of the first day of FOSDEM (15:00 to 19:00 of 3rd February 2024, a Saturday).
+Much like the previous years, Open Source Design will have a devroom at FOSDEM 2025 for the afternoon of Sunday the 2nd of February, and this year it will on the second half of the second day of FOSDEM (13:00pm CET).
 It will be an in-person event, with a livestream online for the folks who are unable to make it in person.

 ## Get involved!